 Boulder, CO 80309-0450

-All campus and business related U.S. outgoing mail is collected in designated bins near the INSTAAR front office.
+All campus and business related U.S. outgoing mail is collected in bins in the mail room, N200, by the INSTAAR front office.

 To dial a non-University number while on campus, you must first dial an "8" and then the full number.